 5. Personalised, Interactive & User Generated Content: despite Ai guiding you in the right direction and doing the groundwork for some of your content (think about keyword recommendations) the real key to quality content is to make it: personal, specific, relevant and informative.
 Interactive and User-generated content (UGC) moves away from a brand-led monologue, instead it focusses on having a dialogue.
 In practise it can simply be a user review, a comment on a blog or post, or a Q&A section where people can ask questions and get the answers they need.
 To do: interact and engage on a personal level to build long-lasting relationships.

 6. The rise of the Micro-Influencer & Micro-Community: If your brand is not Adidas or Coke Cola you probably don't have the budget to pay $500k (or more) for an Instapost by an A-list influencer.
 The good news is, 2021 is moving away from macro (big) and settling for micro (small).
-Studies have shown that contrary to popular belief, the larger thr influecer, the lower the ROI.
+Studies have shown that contrary to popular belief, the larger the influecer, the lower the ROI.
 The smaller (often local) trusted micro-communities and influencers are proving to be more effective because of their "cult" following and higher engagement rates.
 7. Zero-Click Searches aka Featured Snippet: Google introduced this experiment on March 13, 2020, with the aim to eliminate multiple results that searchers don’t really need and to satisfy the user intent faster.
 Zero Click searches refer to search results (often an answer or summery) that appear on top of the search engine results page (SERP) that answer the search query without the need to click any further.
 The content that appears inside of a Featured Snippet box is automatically pulled from web pages in Google's index.
-To do: Focus on question-based keywords, Produce quality content, Use images, Incorporate relevant stats and facts, Pay attention to structure, Include FAQ page, Be concise and stay Current.
+To do: focus on question-based keywords, produce quality content, use images, Incorporate relevant stats and facts, pay attention to structure, include a FAQ page, be concise and stay current.
 Think about answering your customers questions in a helpful manner.
 Think Search Driven Content to match Google EAT (show your Expertise, Authority and Trust).

 8. Video: TikTok, Reels, shoppable video ads....
 Consumers like it because it's easy to digest, entertaining and engaging, and marketers like it because it can give a potentially huge return on investment (ROI) through many channels.
 Video is also very accessible to anyone with internet access, both to watch and to produce.